 - Stress, the Individual, Wellbeing, Performance and the Workplace (Part One)

 - Stress, the Individual, Wellbeing, Performance and the Workplace (Part Two)

 - Stress, the Individual, Wellbeing, Performance and the Workplace (Part Three)

 Why Corporate Wellness and Wellbeing

-Besides there being a legal and morale case for Corporate Wellbeing and Wellness, there is also an extremely good business case.
-People, undoubtedly are the key to success of high performing teams and companies.
-Top level sports teams and Elite military services from around the world have always known the critical ingredients for top performing teams.
+Besides there being both a legal and moral case for Corporate Wellbeing and Wellness, there is also an excellent business case.
+People, undoubtedly are the key to the success of high performing teams and companies.
+Top-level sports teams and Elite military services from around the world have always known the critical ingredients for top-performing teams.
 Such organisations invest vast amounts of time, money, research and effort recruiting, selecting, training and retaining only the best.
 Once employed, there is an on-going and ever-evolving process, often referred to as Human Performance.
 This continuous process enables these organisations to get the very best from individuals and teams.
-In essence, Human Performance seeks to identify, remove and mitigate barriers to maximising overall performance.
+In essence, Human Performance seeks to identify, remove or mitigate barriers to maximising overall performance.
 Many champion athletes and elite military services have a less publicised support network behind them which is integral to outstanding success.
-Human Performance also strives to increase the career duration of such, elite personnel to gain a higher return on investment.
+Human Performance also strives to increase the career duration of such, elite personnel and to gain a higher return on investment.

 Wellbeing and Performance